juani-hbtn/aixdevs/plan_summary.md

 ---

-## 2. User Stories Overview and Prioritization
+## 2. User stories Overview and Prioritization

 ### MVP (High Priority)
 1. **As a Parent Coordinator, I want to assign tasks**, so that responsibilities are clearly distributed.